tamylaa/clodo-framework/docs/guides/getting-started.md

-# Getting Started with Lego Framework
+# Getting Started with Clodo Framework

 ## 🚀 Build Your First Service in 5 Minutes

-This guide will walk you through creating, configuring, and deploying your first Lego Framework service.
+This guide will walk you through creating, configuring, and deploying your first Clodo Framework service.

 ## 📋 Prerequisites